Airbags Didn’t Deploy? Here’s What to Do When Airbag Failure Causes an Accident

 Each state sets its own rules on when you need to report a car accident to the police.
 In Texas, you must report an accident if it causes death, injury, or property damage of more than $1,000.
 If the accident results in a fatality or injury, you must report it immediately.
 Otherwise, you have 10 days to report the accident.

 When law enforcement arrives at the accident scene, they’ll contain the area and speak to those involved and any witnesses.
-They’ll compile their findings into a crash report document, which can be a vital piece of evidence in your claim.
+They’ll compile their findings into a crash report document, which can be a vital piece of evidence for your claim.
 If you report to the police officer that your airbag failed to deploy, they will note it in their report, which makes it harder for the other party to dispute.

 Determine What Caused the Failure